How To Start An LLC In New Jersey [2023 Guide]

 One popular option is the LLC, and I’m going to walk you through the process of how to start an LLC in New Jersey.

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular entity structure for businesses starting in the state of New Jersey.
 The LLC provides personal liability protection and has the potential to save money on taxes.
-With a little research, you can learn how to form an LLC in New Jersey without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal entity that protects the business owner’s personal assets.
 So, if the LLC is sued, the owner’s personal assets are usually protected.

 – Limited Liability Company